Sharva81/Sharva_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# Starter project
+For my starter project I decided to make the TV-bigone kit.
+This small compact device majorly impacts large TVs with just a push of a button.
+No matter the company, place, or area, this pocket device can turn any TV off.
+So let us talk about the key parts in this project.
+Starting with the power supply, it uses 2 AA batteries.
+To emit the light to interact with the TVs, it uses IR LEDs which emit at 940nm.
+Obviously we have to include the button to start the code and finally it uses things like resonators and transistors to keep the current and electricity constant throughout the device.
+This was a great project to introduce circuits and LEDs which will help me in my main project that incorporates laser diodes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pJAbVRicJ2c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.